dicengine/dice/doc/doxygen/DICe_CustomApplication.md

 Custom DIC Application Example
 ------------------------------

+Before building the custom app example, make sure that when the DICe source was built, the

+    $ make install

+command was called.
+This will ensure that the libraries and header files are grouped together in the install directory to be referenced in the do-custom-app-cmake file below for the DICE_HEADER_DIR and DICE_LIB_DIR variables.

 An example project which can be used to build a custom DIC application using DICe methods is provided in the examples directory in the folder